-Women all over Dallas want a curvier, more sculpted bottom.
+Women across the country want a curvier, more sculpted bottom.
 After all, it is the perfect ending to the coveted hourglass silhouette.
 If you’ve been considering having a Brazilian butt lift at Dr. Hopkins’ clinic, you may be wondering what the recovery process will be like.
 And because Dr. Hopkins wants each of his patients to be fully educated before they have their procedure, he has provided the following information to help you be more prepared for your Brazilian butt lift recovery.

 Brazilian Butt Lift 101